Analysis: War is over but not Biden's Afghanistan challenges

 But as the war ended with a chaotic, bloody evacuation that left stranded hundreds of U.S. citizens and thousands of Afghans who had aided the American war effort, the president kept notably out of sight.
 He left it to a senior military commander and his secretary of state to tell Americans about the final moments of a conflict that ended in resounding American defeat.

 Biden, for his part, issued a written statement praising U.S. troops who oversaw the airlift of more than 120,000 Afghans, U.S. citizens and allies for their “unmatched courage, professionalism, and resolve.”
-He said he would have more to say on Tuesday.
+He is set to deliver further remarks Tuesday afternoon.

 “Now, our 20-year military presence in Afghanistan has ended,” Biden said in his statement.